GEOGRAPHY

 Giclee Print

-Native to North and Central America, the Scissor-Tailed Flycatcher, Tyrannus forficatus, is also known as the Texas bird-of-paradise and the swallowtailed flycatcher.
+Oklahoma's state bird is the Scissor-Tailed Flycatcher, also known as the Texas bird-of-paradise and the swallowtailed flycatcher.

 It is a long-tailed insectivorous (insect-eating) bird of the (Tyrannus) genus, whose members are collectively referred to as kingbirds.
-Their breeding habitat is the open shrubby environment with scattered trees.

 FYI - Tyrannus! think of big, as in dinosaur.